Overview of the situation (last updated 19/01/2022)

 Are Afghans arriving in the UK?

 The Home Office is working with local government across the UK to relocate these families many of whom are temporarily being housed in hotels before permanent resettlement places can be found.
-One third of local authorities have already committed to supporting this scheme in the UK.
-Others have committed to permanently resettling Afghans arriving under this scheme.
-In Edinburgh for instance 50 people will be permanently resettled (information last updated 31/08/2021).

 1. Contact your MP